It’s the dream scenario: expand your business without having to pour more money in. But is this possible?

 5. Talking with customers

 Your customers are in a unique position to be able to give you the feedback needed to grow your business – so make sure you continue the conversation with them.
+Research shows 68% of customers will leave a review if asked.
 Build ‘touch points’ into your marketing and online presence and make giving feedback quick and easy for them.

 This kind of conversation will not only provide you with some crucial pointers on how well you’re doing but boost their confidence in your commitment to them and encourage referrals.
 Consider putting together a referral email/testimonial that satisfied customers are able to pass on with very little effort.
 Don’t make it a one-way street either: wherever appropriate, refer your own customers – it will strengthen the relationship.